Person helping another up a slope – a symbol of collaboration and energy in the Activity Perceptual Style

 When you take the assessment, you’ll receive:

-• A 45-page Celebrate You! action guide tailored to the Activity Perceptual Style.
+• A 45-page action guide titled Celebrate You!tailored specifically to the Activity Perceptual Style.

 • Clear insights into your collaborative strengths and tendencies.